bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 The paper [1] shows that the additional overhead is really just the cost of discretization.
-Since many continuous ML operations work fine with 32-bits anyways, it shouldn't be a problem.
+Since many continuous ML operations work fine with 32-bits anyways, it shouldn't practically be a problem if you have enough precision.
 As the paper suggests, I used a 16-bit discretization.

-**Clean Bits**: The last issue to discuss is the how the Bits Back operation pseudo-randomly samples the :math:`\bf z` value.
+**Clean Bits**: The last issue to discuss is the how the Bits-Back operation pseudo-randomly samples the :math:`\bf z` value.
 Since we're sampling from the bits from the top of the existing bitstream, which is essentially the previous prior-encoded posterior sample, we would not expect it to be a true random